The Best Center Channel Speakers For 2023

 By doing it this way, you’re able to get more accuracy.
 The interesting thing though is the fact that the 1-inch tweeter sits inside one of the midrange drivers.

 This is what ELAC call their concentric design.
 It allows all three frequencies to blend together more seamlessly.
 The result is truly impressive.
-You’ll immediately notice the difference.
+It was easy to immediately notice the difference.

-There’s 2 aluminum woofers that because of their material, retain their shapes at louder volumes.
-The result is a virtually 0 distortion sound, even when cranked all the way up to 11.
+There’s 2 aluminum woofers too that because of their material, retain their shapes at louder volumes.
+The result is a virtually 0 distortion sound, even when cranked all the way up.

 - Incredibly clear sound, probably my favorite thing about it.
 Handles low end respectably